lutsen/lagan/README.md

 Install Lagan
 =============

-Install Lagan and all-but-one dependencies with [Composer](https://getcomposer.org/) with this command: `$ php composer.phar create-project lagan/lagan [project-name] 0.6`
+Install Lagan and its dependencies with [Composer](https://getcomposer.org/) with this command: `$ php composer.phar create-project lagan/lagan [project-name] 0.6`
 (Replace [project-name] with the desired directory name for your new project)

-Install RedBean by [downloading](http://redbeanphp.com/downloadredbean.php) it from the RedBean website: http://redbeanphp.com
-Add the RedBean *rb.php* file to the vendor directory.
+The Composer script creates the *cache* directory, *config.php* file and RedBean *rb.php* file for you.

-Rename *config_example.php* to *config.php* and add:
+Update *config.php* with:
 - your database settings
 - your server paths
 - the admin user(s) and their password(s)

-In the project root, create a folder called *cache* for the Twig cache.

 Lagan uses [Slim HTTP Basic Authentication middleware](http://www.appelsiini.net/projects/slim-basic-auth) to authenticate users for the admin interface.
 Make sure to change the password in *config.php*, and use HTTPS to login securely.